Viewed 8547 times

-Place he block of jaggery on a chopping board and chop it finely or roughly as per recipe requirements.
+Place the block of jaggery on a chopping board and chop it finely or roughly as per recipe requirements.

 How to select

-Grate a block of jaggery using a grater into finely grated or thickly grated jaggery as per recipe requirements.
+Grate a block of jaggery using a grater into fine or thick shavings as per the recipe requirement.

-· Jaggery is specially used during Makar Sankranti for making sweetmeat called tilgul.
-In rural Maharashtra, water and a piece of jaggery is given when someone arrives home from working under a hot sun.
+• In rural Maharashtra, water and a piece of jaggery are given when someone arrives home after working in the hot sun.

-· Kakvi, a byproduct from production of jaggery, is also used in rural Maharashtra as a sweetener
+• Kakvi, a by-product of the production of jaggery, is also used in rural Maharashtra as a sweetener.

-· It is regularly consumed as a sweetener and is a part of many sweet delicacies such as gur ka chawal (rice with gur) which is a traditional Rajasthani dish.
+• Jaggery is regularly consumed as a sweetener and is a part of many sweet delicacies such as gur ka chawal (rice with jaggery), which is a traditional Rajasthani dish.

-• A pinch of jaggery is sometimes added to sambar, rasam and other gravies which are staples in India.
+• A pinch of jaggery is sometimes added to spicy preparations like sambhar, rasam and other gravies, to enhance the other flavours.